- What is PATH?

 Yes!
 In fact, we depend on them.
 Learn why and find out how you can support PATH’s work.

-In 2011, PATH’s total revenue was more than US$283 million, provided by foundations, the US government, other governments, multilateral agencies, corporations, and individuals.
-Project-specific foundation and government grants currently make up more than 90 percent of PATH’s operating budget.
+Our work is funded by foundations, the US government, other governments, multilateral agencies, corporations, and individuals.
+Project-specific foundation and government grants currently make up the greatest part of our operating budget.
 However, unrestricted funds provided by individuals and families are essential to the development of new solutions.
 Unrestricted funds allow us to explore opportunities, test new strategies, and develop early prototypes.
 Learn more about how you can support PATH’s work.

 PATH maintains the highest standards for efficiency and transparency.
 Learn more about our finances, including our use of funds by focus area, sources of revenue, expenses, annual independent audits, and IRS returns.

 Headquartered in Seattle, Washington, we have more than 1,100 staff members and offices in 40 cities in 20 countries: Belgium, Cambodia, China, DR Congo, Ethiopia, France, Ghana, India, Kenya, Nicaragua, Peru, Senegal, South Africa, Switzerland, Tanzania, Uganda, Ukraine, Vietnam, Zambia, and the United States.

 - Find contact information for our other offices.

 - Browse our work by region.

 Collaboration and partnerships are essential to the success and sustainability of our work.
 We collaborate extensively with the World Health Organization, UNICEF, UNFPA, government ministries, other nongovernmental organizations, foundations, and local groups in the communities we serve.
 We also form unique agreements with the private sector, ensuring that our technologies and strategies are available where needed.